bekk/bekk-christmas/post/talks/visualization-to-cope-with-stage-fright-part-1.md

 Switching the view from watching yourself through your own eyes, and then from the outside, and then from even further away, made me somehow smaller and less exposed than I expected.

 Repetition is also a key here.
 Doing this several times helped me practice the process to walk up, start the presentation, finish it and return to my seat.
-The more times I have been throught the process, the less scary it got.
+The more times I have been through the process, the less scary it got.

 I hope some of this can help others cope with stage fright or other related feelings when being in the spotlight! :)